I PROVIDE TWO LOGO PACKAGES

 Your logo is your businesses face, and first impressions count.
 Here are some tips when it comes to your company logo:

 Timeless – To be more of an effective logo, it needs to have that timeless feel.
-Following what’s fashionable at the moment, may work for some brands, but if you want your brand to stay around and endure the ages, it may be unwise to go down the root of fashion.
-An easy technique is to tweak the font, once in a while, to keep your logo looking modern, and not old fashioned.
+Following what’s fashionable at the moment may work for some brands, but if you want your brand to stay around and endure the ages, it may be unwise to go down the root of fashion.
+An easy technique is to tweak the font once in a while to keep your logo looking modern and old-fashioned.

 Versatile – Does your chosen logo design work across all mediums and applications?
 Does it look as good on a mobile phone as it does on a giant billboard?

-Colour– Do not underestimate the importance of the colour.
-Getting the colour right also depends on the types of customer you are attracting.
+Colour– Do not underestimate the importance of colour.
+Getting the colour right also depends on the types of customers you are attracting.
 A lot of people are not creative and don’t understand colours.